Chapter 742-5 Service Credit

 (I) Except as expressly provided by law and for purposes of qualifying for the fund’s benefits, the purchased service credit shall be the equivalent of service credit earned as an active member of the fund provided the fund receives the total amount of the applicable interest and the total amount of the employer and employee contributions due for the amount of service credit being purchased, as if such person was a member of the fund at the time the contributions were made for the service credit being purchased by the member.

-(J) The cost of the service credit available will change if the total amount due is not paid within the stated billing period.
+(J) The cost of the service credit available may change if the total amount due is not paid within the stated billing period.

 (K) The amount due for the purchased service credit shall be based upon the applicable interest and the total amount of the employer and employee contributions that would have been due the fund, if such person were a member of the fund at the time the contributions were made for the service credit being purchased by the member.

-(L) For purposes of this rule, “Member” shall have that meaning set forth in division (E) of section 742.01 of the Revised Code and shall include those members who elected disability benefits under former section 742.37 of the Revised Code or section 742.38 of the Revised Code, who did not purchase eligible service credit at the time of his/her acceptance of disability benefits since the credit did not enhance the benefit, and who later has his/her disability benefit terminated by OP&F in accordance with the provisions of section 742.40 of the Revised Code.
+(L) For purposes of this rule, "member" shall have that meaning set forth in division (E) of section 742.01 of the Revised Code and shall include those members who elected disability benefits under former section 742.37 of the Revised Code or section 742.38 of the Revised Code, who did not purchase eligible service credit at the time of his/her acceptance of disability benefits and who later has his/her disability benefit terminated by OP&F in accordance with the provisions of section 742.40 of the Revised Code.

 (M) This rule shall only apply to the purchase of civilian service credit and shall not apply to the purchase of military credit.